|DynneYrghewgh dhe Borthpyra

 market town with some notable victorian architecture and an interesting

 on the Looe Valley line from Looe for the best views.
-There's
+And

-101 things to do at and from Polperro - we've not enough space on
+there's 101 other things to do at and from Polperro - we've not enough

 between 11am and 5pm from March until October.